Skip to content

 Run limit: There is a 5 run limit for each inning except that the last regulation inning and the extra inning shall be unlimited runs (buffet inning).

-Once the clock expires, the umpire will declare that time is up, the current inning will be finished, and the next inning will be the last regulation inning, (unlimited, buffet inning).
-If time remains on the clock after completion of the 6th inning, the 7th inning will be the unlimited, (buffet), inning If a game goes into an extra inning, either the last batter who completed his at bat, or that batter’s courtesy runner from the previous inning will start at 2nd base, there will be one out, and each batter will start with a full (3-2) count, "one pitch" rules shall apply, (see Batting section).
+Once the clock reaches 59 seconds or less, the umpire will declare that time is up, the current inning will be finished, and the next inning will be the last regulation inning (unlimited, buffet inning).
+If a game goes into an extra inning, either the last batter who completed his at bat, or that batter’s courtesy runner from the previous inning will start at 2nd base, there will be one out, and each batter will start with a full (3-2) count, “one pitch” rules shall apply, (see Batting Section).
 There is no “Mercy rule” or “Run-ahead” to stop a game.
 If a game is tied after the last regulation inning (buffet inning), then 1 extra inning will be played.
 If the game is still tied after the 1 extra inning, then the game will end in a tie.

 The “Flip-flop” rule:

 If the visiting team is ahead by 8 or more runs at the start of the unlimited run inning (the buffet inning), the home team will bat first, instead of the visiting team.
+However, if the visitors are up by 7 runs, the visitor’s manager has the option to Flip-Flop or bat in the buffet and stop when they reach 8 runs.
+Should the home team either tie or go ahead at the end of their turn at bat; the visiting team can resume their offensive inning at the point it was suspended.
 This revised batting order will remain in effect until the game’s conclusion.

 If the home team is ahead by 8 or more runs when they come to bat in the last inning before the “buffet inning,” and the clock has 2 minutes or less, the visitors will bat for their unlimited run (buffet inning) instead.
 If the visiting team either ties or goes ahead at the end of their turn at bat; the home team will be permitted their 5-run inning (or the remainder of their inning and if necessary, their buffet inning.